 Jennifer Yu (C’16) graduated as an English major with a concentration in creative writing, but only after detours into pre-med, economics, and pre-law.
 The first of her two YA novels, Four Weeks, Five People, took wing in Kathleen Van Cleve’s workshop on writing for children, and her second novel, Imagine Us Happy, came out in 2018.
 On a visit to campus, she spoke with Jamie-Lee Josselyn about the post-Penn writing life.
 “One of the things I miss most about being at school is taking workshops,” Jennifer said. “[It] can get hard to motivate yourself when you’re the only person pushing your work forward.”
 To hear the conversation in full, click here, or follow Jennifer on Twitter: @yuontop.

 David Marchino (C’16) is a Philadelphia-based creative nonfiction writer and educator whose work has appeared in The Penn Review and RKVRY Quarterly.
 His essay “No Goodbyes” won the 2016 Penn PubCo Award for Best First-Person Narrative, and his personal narrative “Going Places” was nominated for a 2018 Pushcart.
 His work has also appeared in Cleaver Magazine.
 In the past, Marchino served as a citizen-artist on behalf of ArtistYear, teaching a creative writing curriculum at Alexander Adaire Elementary in Philadelphia.
-Currently, Marchino serves as assistant director of the Summer Workshop for Young Writers at the Kelly Writers House and the administrative assistant at the Center for Programs in Contemporary Writing.
+Marchino served as assistant director of the Summer Workshop for Young Writers at the Kelly Writers House and was the administrative assistant at the Center for Programs in Contemporary Writing.
+Currently, he's pursuing an MFA in creative writing at Rutgers University.

 Gabriel Ojeda-Sagué (C’16) received the L. Barry Pick Prize for Best Undergraduate Thesis (corecipient) for his project “‘Another, Then Another’: Gay Male Orgy and Political Futurity.”
 He is the author of Losing Miami (Civil Coping Mechanisms, 2019), Jazzercise Is a Language (The Operating System, 2018), and Oil and Candle (Timeless, Infinite Light, 2016).
 Gabriel is also the author of chapbooks on gay sex, Cher, The Legend of Zelda, and anxious bilingualism.
 He is a PhD candidate at the University of Chicago and a many-times-over TA for Al Filreis’s online course ModPo.
 Gabe's website is here.